 - Another way to see if there’s traction on the market for your product is to test an MVP first.
 MVP is short for Minimum Viable Product, which is a minimalist version of a software product.
 An MVP only offers the core functionalities needed for it to be presented on the market.
-Read more about this topic and the advantages of this approach in our previous article.

 Once you have this information, you can build an application that offers a user-friendly experience.

 3. Know what the app should do for each type of user

 Before starting to build your app, it’s essential to think of the user scenarios that the app will facilitate to its users.
 This is especially important when building software for internal business process automation, as no one can know the internals of your business better than you do.

 You need to consider all the different roles and responsibilities within the organization and map out how your software can improve the daily tasks.
 Don’t assume you know what the users need; take the time to talk to them and understand their pain points.
 It’s crucial to keep your end-users in mind throughout the development process and make sure that your app provides a solution to their problems.

 You’ll save yourself a lot of headaches by taking this approach.

 4. Know when to draw the line for what constitutes as an MVP

 Since the app is built according to your vision, it is easy to get carried away by the desire for reaching “perfection” in all flows and the eagerness to design everything “future-proof”.
 This desire is normal, as business teaches us to always plan in advance.

 Although it’s nice to think about how your app should scale to millions of users or how it should be ultra-performant, the reality is that it must first break concept before reaching a growth phase.